What Is a Silent Divorce?

 Privacy and Discretion

 Public divorce proceedings can expose sensitive information.
 Financial records, allegations of misconduct, and intimate details of the marriage may become part of the public record.
-For business owners, professionals with public reputations, or anyone who values privacy, this exposure can feel intolerable.
+For business owners, professionals with public reputations, or anyone who values privacy, this exposure can feel unacceptable.

-When Silent Divorce Should Become Legal Divorce
+When Should Silent Divorce Become Legal Divorce?

 Your Mental or Physical Health Is Suffering

 Living in an emotionally disconnected marriage takes a toll.
 The chronic stress of maintaining appearances, the loneliness of sharing a home with someone who feels like a stranger, and the accumulated weight of unresolved issues can manifest as anxiety, depression, or physical health problems.
 If the marriage is making you sick, the calculation changes.
-No financial benefit or social consideration is worth destroying your health.

 You Have Achieved Financial Independence

 Financial concerns often keep couples in silent divorces longer than they might otherwise stay.
 As circumstances change, however, these concerns may diminish.
 A spouse who returns to work, builds a career, or otherwise achieves financial security may no longer need the protection of remaining married.
-Retirement accounts that once seemed indivisible may have grown large enough that both spouses can maintain comfortable lives separately.

 You Want to Pursue a New Relationship